MrF1yn/WriterBot/README.md

 ### AvailableOptions:
 True - The bot will delete the attachment after it successfully uploads it to a paste service.\
 False (default) - The bot will not delete the attachment after it successfully uploads it to a paste service.

+## /codeblockupload [Boolean]
+### AvailableOptions:
+True - The bot will upload codeblocks to a paste service.\
+False (default) - The bot will not upload codeblocks to a paste service.